Gene-Weaver/VoucherVision/README.md

 > If your CUDA version < 11.8, then you should probably upgrade to 12.1
 > If you need help, please submit an inquiry in the form at [LeafMachine.org](https://LeafMachine.org/)

 4. To run LLMs locally also install `pip install flash-attn==1.0.9`.
-Windows is not yet compatible with newer versions.
+    - Windows is not yet compatible with newer versions.
 If the rest of the installation process has been successful but you get an error like this:
     > `error: Microsoft Visual C++ 14.0 or greater is required.
-Get it with "Microsoft C++ Build Tools": https://visualstudio.microsoft.com/visual-cpp-build-tools/` then you need to install some Windows development tools first.
+Get it with "Microsoft C++ Build Tools": https://visualstudio.microsoft.com/visual-cpp-build-tools/`
+    - Then you need to install some Windows development tools first.
 Go to [https://visualstudio.microsoft.com/visual-cpp-build-tools/](https://visualstudio.microsoft.com/visual-cpp-build-tools/) and install all packages that mention C++.
 Restart your PC, then `pip install flash-attn==1.0.9` should work as expected.
-For Linux, you can try `pip install flash-attn --no-build-isolation` and use a 2.X version.
+    - For Linux, you can try `pip install flash-attn --no-build-isolation` and use a 2.X version.
 ---

 # Installing VoucherVision (using conda)